fakereplace/fakereplace/readme.txt

 Where ${com.mycompany.myclasses} is the top level package of the classes that you want to hot replace.
 All classes in this package or sub packages are instrumented to allow them to be replaced.
+If you are using JBoss AS7 this step is not nessesary.

 To set the JVM options you will probably need to modify your app servers startup script, or if you are using the eclipse server plugin set the